The upgrade procedure for Project Quay depends on the type of installation that you are using.

 Wait for a

-is set, access Quay and confirm all data and settings were migrated successfully. -
+status.registryEndpointof the newQuayRegistryis set, access Project Quay and confirm that all data and settings were migrated successfully. -

 Reverting QuayEcosystem Upgrade